'Ian Fleming's Casino Royale' Reboots Bond Franchise With Gritty Style

 The name's Bond.
 James Bond.
 This month Daniel Craig becomes the sixth actor to take on the role of the famous MI6 British agent.
-The latest Bond adventure is "Casino Royale" (opening November 17 throughout San Diego) based on the 1953 novel in which Ian Fleming introduced 007 to readers.
+The latest Bond adventure is "Casino Royale" (opening November 17 throughout San Diego) based on the 1953 novel in which Ian Fleming introduced 007 to readers and reboots the franchise with gritty vigor.

 Technically, this is the third adaptation of "Casino Royale."
 There was an Americanized TV version with Barry Nelson as Jimmy Bond in the 50s, and a spoof starring Woody Allen in the 60s.
 But this is the first time the official Bond franchise (the one overseen by the late Albert Broccoli's Eon Productions) has actually filmed the novel.
 So for their 22nd Bond film, the producers have decided to go back to the beginning to in essence re-launch what has become one of the longest running and most successful film franchises of all time.
 One of the reasons for this success has been the franchise's ability to reinvent itself during its 40-year plus history.
 It began by sticking close to Ian Fleming's books with its films "Dr. No" and "From Russia With Love" in the early 60s.
 By the mid 60s it began a move toward gadgetry, special effects and spectacle ("Thunderball," "You Only Live Twice").